noahclark556/SmartBoardC-V2/README.md

 The entirety of the UI and API calls are written in C. The only exception is the voice daemon which is written in Python.
 The voice daemon is compiled into an executable for the target platform and is started as a subprocess during the OS initialization process.

 The voice daemon will listen for the key phrase "hey smart board".
 When the key phrase is detected, the daemon will write a command to a file called vdout.qdll.
 The main application is actively listening for changes to that file, when a change is detected, it will read the command and execute code accordingly (change window view, get weather, etc).
 These commands are fully customizable, for example, I could add a command that sends some voltage to a GPIO pin on the RPI and turn on a light.

+It is HIGHLY recommended to use the Jabra Speak 510 for the microphone and speaker.
+It is a bluetooth and usb device that connects to the RPI and is very easy to setup.
+It can pickup voice commands from far away and has a very good speaker.
+It can be expensive, but I got a used one on ebay for $30 that works great.

 ## Intent and Predecessors
 This project has been ongoing and is considered to be Version 2 of the Smart Board OS.
 Version 1 was written in Flutter as a Web App.
 The Web App would load on boot and run in the minimal chromium browser on RPI OS Lite.
 That version worked well, but only on the newer (and larger) Raspberry Pi models.
 My goal was for this project to be compact, so in order to make the OS run smoothly on the smaller RPI Zero 2W, I had to write the OS in C and manage memory manually.